Ascaniolamp/HyprWired/README.md

 - You should be able to install every module individually (stand-alone).
 - To install submodules individually (each one has an install.sh script), you'll need to put the `helper.sh` script in the module's parent directory.
-- Even though the themes and configurations are under the name Hyprlain, most submodules are compatible with non-hyprland installations.
 - When applying a theme in nwg-look (by clicking the GUI "apply" button), the .config/assets folder will automatically be deleted!
   This is because of nwg-look, it doesn't have anything to do with me!